The Burning (1981) (AKA "Carnage")

 But as any campfire tales in a slasher film would have it, the legend is far from just a story and everyone will find that out soon enough through the sharpened edge of a garden shear.

-The Burning is one of Bob and Harvey Weinstein's (Miramax's founders) first initial production, and one of the two titles that was supposed to be based on the urban legend Cropsey, a killer janitor of summer camps who was known to be big news around small towns with missing children.
-(The other movie being the cheesefest Madman (1982)) In comparison, The Burning is more of a straight forwarded horror film with bits and pieces of Porkies style teen comedy.
-It's cheesy at times but the dread and overall nihilistic feel of the film certainly proves The Burning as one of the finer examples of a well-deserved cult classic.
+The Burning (1981) is one of Bob and Harvey Weinstein's (Miramax's founders) first initial production, and one of the two titles that was supposed to be based on the urban legend Cropsey, a killer janitor of summer camps who was known to be big news around small towns with missing children.
+(The other movie being the cheesefest Madman (1982)) In comparison, The Burning (1981) is more of a straight forwarded horror film with bits and pieces of Porkies style teen comedy.
+It's cheesy at times but the dread and overall nihilistic feel of the film certainly proves this title as one of the finer examples of a well-deserved cult classic.

 Bodycount: